vitaly-t/pg-iterator/README.md

 ### Using `Client`

-The library can use a connected [Client] object directly:
+The library can use a connected [Client] object directly, using `QueryIterableClient` class:

 ```ts
 import {Pool, Client} from 'pg';